christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     ```javascript
     // Bad
-    const var foo = .1;
+    const foo = .1;

     // Good
-    const var foo = 0.1;
+    const foo = 0.1;
     ```

 -   Hexedecimal numbers should be lowercase, e.g. `0xff45abcd`.

 -   Prefer defined constants over hex values when possible.

-    > You can use built-in constants, define const vars, or use an enum.
+    > You can use built-in constants, define consts, or use an enum.

     ```javascript
     // Bad